Venezuela expels U.S. envoys in response to sanctions

 Most mainstream economists say the country’s strict currency controls, heavy state intervention and money-printing are responsible for a crisis that has caused widespread shortages of food and medicine and led to mass emigration.

-Reporting by Luc Cohen; Additional reporting by Vivian Sequera and Andrew Cawthorne in Caracas; Ben Blanchard in Beijing; Robin Emmott in Brussels; and David Alexander in Washington; editing by Andrew Cawthorne and Rosalba O'Brien
+Reporting by Luc Cohen and Deisy Buitrago; Additional reporting by Vivian Sequera and Andrew Cawthorne in Caracas; Ben Blanchard in Beijing; Robin Emmott in Brussels; and David Alexander in Washington; editing by Andrew Cawthorne and Rosalba O'Brien